-When Alita: Battle Angel landed in cinemas, it did decent business, but still fell short of commercial expectations – but it’s the kind of big, ambitious sci-fi film that needs friends.
+When Alita: Battle Angel landed in cinemas in 2019, it fell short of commercial expectations.
+It’s the kind of ambitious sci-fi film that needs more support.

-Yet, having finally (and I’m coming to that) watched the film over the past few days, I’m struck by how unusual it is.
-That it’s just the sort of bold, expensive science fiction movie that’s I fear may become an endangered species, if it hasn’t already.
-And I for one am glad that it got through the increasingly risk-averse Hollywood system.
+Yet Battle Angel is also the sort of bold, expensive science fiction movie that may become an endangered species, if it hasn’t already.
+And I for one am glad that it got through an increasingly risk-averse Hollywood system.

-The movie, as is well known, was long on the docket of James Cameron, even around the time that he was making his Oscar-winning juggernaut, Titanic.
-He pursued Avatar over Battle Angel next, and when that became the-then biggest movie of all time, he opted to develop its sequels.
+The movie, as is well known, was long on James Cameron’s docket, even around the time that he was making his Oscar-winning juggernaut, Titanic, in the 1990s.
+He pursued Avatar over Battle Angel next, and when that became what was then biggest movie of all time, he opted to develop its sequels.

-Battle Angel got pushed again.
+Battle Angel got pushed back again.
 But crucially, Cameron had just made a film that had grossed nearly $3bn worldwide, and thus his Fox deal held.
 And it was under that umbrella that he kept Battle Angel bubbling along.
-Only a handful of filmmakers had that power, he was one of them.
+Only a handful of filmmakers had that power, and Cameron was one of them.

-For the first hour of Alita: Battle Angel, I found myself utterly drawn in by just what a clearly huge and fascinating production this was.
-That what we were seeing felt a little different, and that the sheer visual creativity, and the creation of a run-down future, was quite something.
+For the first hour of Alita: Battle Angel, I found myself utterly drawn in by just what a huge and fascinating production this was.
+That what we were seeing felt a little different, and that the sheer visual creativity of its run-down future was quite something.

-I’m a sucker for world-building in big screen science fiction films at the best of times (it’s something I think the heavily-maligned Total Recall redo gets right for instance, before it goes heavily off the rails in its second half), and I really think that Alita: Battle Angel excels at it.
+I’m a sucker for world-building in big screen science fiction films at the best of times (it’s something I think the heavily-maligned Total Recall remake from 2012 gets right for instance, before it goes heavily off the rails in its second half), and I really think that Alita: Battle Angel excels at it.

 Instead, I can’t help but think that Alita spent some of its sizeable budget on something simple, too: human beings.
 The foregrounds bustle with life, streets are over-crammed, and the whole place feels alive.

 There’s a further sequence early on too where our protagonist, Alita, is still unaware as to what she can do.
-Here, a very evolved ED-209-esque creature is coming down the street, and a small, but hugely impressive, action sequence plays out.
-For large parts of the film, it skirts the line between digital and human beings surprisingly well, and here they come together strongly.
+Here, a very evolved ED-209-esque creature is coming down the street, and a small yet hugely impressive, action sequence plays out.
+For large parts of the film, it skirts the line between digital and live-action surprisingly well, and here they come together strongly.

-Lots of what sits within this world – and the film as a whole – is pretty standard by way of blockbuster cinema.
-Those sports moments, for instance, are all perfectly entertaining and well realised, but they feel like sequences in a videogame to me when you want to explore, but aren’t that bothered for the time being about pursuing the main quest.
-A more violent Quidditch, if you will.
+Lots of what sits within this world – and the film as a whole – is pretty standard in blockbuster cinema.
+Those sports moments, for instance, are all perfectly entertaining and well realised, but they feel like sequences in a videogame where you want to explore, but aren’t that bothered for the time being about pursuing the main quest.

 I tend to be quite impatient when big movies faff around with special effects-driven segues, and yet it all felt absorbing and a place I wanted to know more about.
-Crucially, with a central character in the world who was
+Crucially, with a central character in the world who’s worth rooting for.

 And here’s the film’s other key trump card.
-The performance of Rose Salazar as Alita.
-I remember the hoots of derision at the original trailer for the film at the look of her character.
+The performance of Rosa Salazar as Alita.
+I remember the hoots of derision at when the original trailer came out, mostly over the look of her character.
 As is often the case, in context, that’s all very wide of the mark.
-The creation of her character – whilst leaving room for humanity to breathe through – was quite something.
+The creation of her heroine – while leaving room for humanity to breathe through – was quite something.
 It’s hard to lock into and like a protagonist this quickly, but Salazar really got something across.
-All the more impressive considering the bustle going on around her too.
+It’s all the more impressive considering the visual bustle going on around her.

-What an ensemble beyond her the film attracts, too.
+Beyond her, the film gathers quite an ensemble the film attracts.
 Christoph Waltz may have been infamously frosty on the press tour for the film, but there’s little doubting his ability when the camera was turned on.
-Appreciating some of the appearances in the film are surprises too, there’s a bunch of actors with small, important roles too.
-That an effort and a half had been made to give everything some gravitas.
+Appreciating some of the appearances in the film are surprises , there’s a bunch of actors with small, important roles.
+There’s a sense that an effort and a half had been made to give everything some gravitas.

 It genuinely felt to me like a world that was going on, whether the characters and the camera were there or not.
 I was really taken with it, warts and all.